-This post was most recently updated on July 12th, 2019.Reading Time: 5 minutes.
+This post was most recently updated on March 25th, 2023.4 min read.

 A quick heads-up – if you remove the root site (or RootWeb, like it’s called in the code) of your classic SharePoint Site Collection, that’s going to cause you some grey hairs.
 It might even, in some rare cases, be unrecoverable!
 The following post describes what kind of issues you might run into, if you remove the root web instead of the whole site collection, and how to remove the site collection instead.